nettolicious/ef-reference/README.md

 Note the use of design time services to hook up handlebars templates and pluralization in Infrastructure/ScaffoldingDesignTimeServices.

 ## Stored Procedures
-* If the return is not a generated Entity
+* If the return type is not a generated Entity
     * Add the entity to the SpResults folder
     * Add the return type as a DbSet in NettoliciousDbContext.SpResults.cs and add an Exec{MySpName} method that returns IQueryable<MyCustomType>